 Tanya Crossman is the author of Misunderstood.
 She is passionate about building bridges of understanding between Third Culture Kids (TCKs) and those who care for them.
 She has mentored hundreds of teenage and young adult TCKs over the past 13 years.
-She has been invited to speak to groups of TCKs, parents, teachers and other carers in countries including: Australia, Cambodia, China, France, Ireland, Singapore, Sudan, Tanzania and Thailand.
+Tanya is an internationally recognised expert and speaker on Third Culture Kids and issues facing cross-cultural families.
+She has travelled to accept invitations to speak to groups of TCKs, parents, teachers and other carers around the world.

 Tanya grew up in Sydney and Canberra, Australia, and lived in Connecticut, USA for two years of high school.
-She had several TCK friends as a child, before her own experience of life overseas, and long before hearing the phrase ‘Third Culture Kid’.
-She moved to China independently at age 21, where a study year turned into 11 years abroad.
+She moved to China independently at age 21, where a study year turned into 11 years abroad (including 6 months in Cambodia).
 Tanya has been through repatriation twice – as a teenager and as an adult – and recently made her 6th international move, back to Beijing, China.

-Tanya has been featured on, and interviewed by, a number of expatriate-related websites, including: A Life Overseas, A Place in the World, Displaced Nation, DrieCulturen, Education Rickshaw, Expat Bookshop, Go Ye There, Global Times, The Change School’s TCK Summit, Travel Lite, and Velvet Ashes.
+Tanya has been featured on, and interviewed by, a number of expatriate-related websites, including: A Life Overseas, A Place in the World, Beijing Kids, China Source, Cross Culture Therapy, Displaced Nation, Djibouti Jones, DrieCulturen, Education Rickshaw, Expat Bookshop, Expatriate Specialist, Foreign Service Youth Foundation, Go Ye There, Global Times, まぜこぜ Mazekoze, Ombidombi, Small Town Laowai, The Change School’s TCK Summit, Travel Lite, and Velvet Ashes.